delphian/public-key-infrastructure-example/README.md

 ## Prerequisites

 #### 3 Machines
-*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*
+<small>*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*</small>
  - *ub16-ca-offline*: The offline root Certificate Authority (CA).
 Running Ubuntu 16.04
  - *ub16-ca*: Host the OCSP responder and CRL host for the offline root Certificate Authority (CA).
 Running Ubuntu 16.04 w/ LAMP stack
  - *ub16-ca-home*: The intermediate Certificate Authority (CA) for intranet.
 Running Ubuntu 16.04 w/ LAMP stack

 ## Installation
-*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*
+<small>*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*</small>
 ### On ub16-ca-offline (offline root Certificate Authority)
 * Install Ubuntu Server (in our case 16)
 * Remove wifi card.
 Unplug physical network cable.
 Disable CD/DVD and USB boot in BIOS.
 Disable Integrated wifi and bluetooth in BIOS.